aleksandrawrombel/Give_Back/README.md

-# Oddaj Rzeczy
+# Give Back (PL Oddaj Rzeczy)
-An online platform where users can contribute their unused items to accredited organisations in need.
+A polish online platform where users can contribute their unused items to accredited organisations in need.